SHARE

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 Disclosure Notice: This post was created in partnership with the National Watermelon Promotion Board as part of their #EatMoreWatermelon campaign.
-I was offered monetary compensation to develop a delicious recipe using watermelon.
-As always, companies never dictate what recipes I create, or the opinions I express.
+I was offered monetary compensation for developing a delicious recipe using watermelon.
+As always, companies never dictate what recipes I create or the opinions I express.
 I only use products I genuinely believe in.

 Author: Marie Asselin